 Alt Text for images used as links

 When using an image as a link, make sure to describe where the link leads to when clicked and not just the alt text for the image.
-This helps users understand the destination or actin associated with the image link.
+This helps users understand the destination or action associated with the image link.